 Analysis

-Determining CAC measure savings and estimating coincident peak load reductions required development of savings load shapes.
+Determining CAC coincident peak load reductions required development of savings load shapes.
 CAC unit power regression profiles developed from monitoring data formed the foundation of these load shapes.

 Developing regression models for all units in the evaluation sample first required pre-processing and resampling trend data.
 For each unit, AHU amperage data readings were multiplied by spot measured voltage and power factor values to create an AHU power profile.
 The team employed a similar process for condensing units subject to amperage logging.
 The condenser and AHU power profiles were then synchronized and added to develop a total CAC unit power profile.
 The team only included power data from the AHU profile in the total power profile during periods when the condensing unit was on.
 As a result, the total power profile for each unit captured only energy use corresponding to cooling operation and ignored ventilation operation.
 The power profiles for all units were next resampled from their original five-minute format to an hourly format to prepare the data for regression modeling.

 The team tested many regression model formulations in SAS to identify the model that best fit the available data.
-These tests used a variety of terms to account for outdoor temperature, weekday, time of day, consecutive hot days, occupancy patterns, and indoor temperature.
+These tests used a variety of terms, including a temperature and humidity index, to account for outdoor temperature, weekday, time of day, consecutive hot days, occupancy patterns, and indoor temperature.
 Models were compared on the basis of average coefficient of determination (R2) across the entire evaluation sample.
 The team selected the model that yielded the highest R2 and applied the model to all units.
 For this study, we decided to use R-squared because it provides an overall measure of the success of a regression in predicting dependent variable from independent variables.
 If a model gives an average R-squared value greater than 0.5 across all the sites, generally speaking, it can be said that the model fits well for the majority of the data.

 The model that best fit the metered data included a variable base cooling-degree hour (CDH) term, a term specific to each weekday hour, a preceding 48-hour mean temperature term, and two sequential hot day terms.